tomas-fryza/avr-course/Labs/02-leds/README.md

 A detailed description of working with input/output ports can be found in [ATmega328P datasheet](https://www.microchip.com/wwwproducts/en/ATmega328p) in section I/O-Ports.

 Use the datasheet to find out the meaning of the DDRB and PORTB control register values and their combinations.
+(Let PUD (Pull-up Disable) bit in MCUCR (MCU Control Register) is 0 by default.)

 | **DDRB** | **Description** |
 | :-: | :-- |